 Unlike other prescription drugs, antidepressants do not produce a euphoric effect.
-For this reason, they are not considered addictive.
+For that reason, they are not considered addictive.
 Because the effects of the drug aren’t felt right away, some people increase their dosage thinking the drug isn’t working.
 As a result, they increase their chance of developing a tolerance to the drug.

 Some people deliberately abuse antidepressants by combining them with alcohol or other drugs to enhance the effects.
 This behavior is dangerous because the substances have opposite effects and can make depression worse.
 The combination can cause serotonin syndrome and can also result in an overdose.

-Brief History of Antidepressants in the US
+Brief History of Antidepressant Abuse in the US

 Antidepressants have been on the market since the early 1950s.
 The first antidepressant was known as iproniazid.
 This drug was previously used to treat tuberculosis.
-But, doctors noticed some of their iproniazid patients experienced side effects such as increased appetite, stimulation, euphoria, and improved sleep.
+However, doctors noticed some of their iproniazid patients experienced side effects such as increased appetite, stimulation, euphoria, and improved sleep.

 Another drug introduced during the same time period was imipramine which was a tricyclic antidepressant.
-This drug also produced side effects that were similar to those experienced with iproniazid.
+This drug also produced side effects that were similar to those experienced with iproniazide.
 These drugs made a major contribution to the development of treatment for depression.

 In the 1960s, serotonin researchers introduced a selective serotonin reuptake inhibitor (SSRI) known as fluoxetine.
 The drug was approved by the FDA in 1987 and today it is one of the most recognized antidepressants available.
 SSRIs were just the beginning of a whole new line of antidepressant drugs.